2019 Novel Coronavirus Resources and Information

 INFORMATION FOR AMERICANS ABROAD:

-The State Department has repatriated over 25,000 Americans from 52 countries.
+The State Department has repatriated over 76,500 Americans from more than 130 countries.

 The State Department is making efforts to bring home Americans, including through commercial flights, chartered flights, and military transport.
 Any American abroad who needs assistance should contact their local U.S. embassy and register with the Smart Traveler Enrollment Program (STEP), available here or by calling 1-888-407-4747.